austinhuang0131/joinmatrix/_includes/matrix_prod.md

-### Open registration

-Alphabetically-ordered by the homeserver name.

 | **Homeserver name**                                                                                  | **Jurisdiction (and Server location)** | **Rules**                                                                            | **Privacy Policy**                                            | **Privacy concerns**            | **Note**                                            | **Registration method**                                    | **Version** |
 | ---------------------------------------------------------------------------------------------------- | -------------------------------------- | ------------------------------------------------------------------------------------ | ------------------------------------------------------------- | ------------------------------- | --------------------------------------------------- | ---------------------------------------------------------- | ----------- |
 | [0wnz.at](https://0wnz.at)                                                                           | Austria                                | No                                                                                   | No                                                            | reCaptcha; Email                |                                                     | [In-house Element](https://im.0wnz.at/element-web/)        | 1.49.2 |